Substantive Wholetime Watch Manager Positions

 Stage 2

-Assessment for this role is due to take place Late September at the OSC (Operations Support Centre) in Croydon.
+Assessment for this role is due to take place early January 2023.
 Please be advised that if you are unable to make the scheduled assessment date, we may not be able to make alternative arrangements.

 Please note: Should you be shortlisted you may need to be able to conduct an interview over Microsoft Teams (a video conferencing service).
 You will be asked to provide relevant contact details for that to take place if shortlisted.